MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-coinstallers-section.md

 For more information, see [**INF CopyFiles Directive**](inf-copyfiles-directive.md).

 **Include=**_filename_.**inf**[,_filename2_.**inf**]...
-Specifies one or more additional system-supplied INF files that contain sections needed to install the co-installers for this device or [device setup class](./overview-of-device-setup-classes.md).
-If this entry is specified, usually so is a **Needs** entry.
+Specifies one or more system-supplied INF files that contain sections needed to install the co-installers for this device or [device setup class](./overview-of-device-setup-classes.md).
+An INF file with this entry should usually specify **Needs**.

 **Needs=**_inf-section-name_[,_inf-section-name_]...
 Specifies the particular sections that must be processed during the installation of this device.
 Typically, such a named section is a _DDInstall_**.CoInstallers** section within a system-supplied INF file that is listed in an **Include** entry.
 However, it can be any section that is referenced within such a _DDInstall_**.CoInstallers** section of the included INF.